 All people presently or once affiliated with Trinity Hall are welcome to attend these seminars: this includes undergraduates, post-docs, fellows, staff, alumni, and others!

-You can view the latest termcard here.
+You can view the latest termcard here (it will be updated very soon!).